 Here is a link to IRS.gov where it explains their Period of Limitations for tax returns.

-- For our personal taxes, we keep a present year file for tax deduction documents, such as receipts for charitable contributions, mortgage tax payments, receipts for school and real estate taxes, Goodwill donations, etc. As we receive them, they are put into the file and at the end of the year, I have everything in one place.
+1. For our personal taxes, we keep a present year file for tax deduction documents, such as receipts for charitable contributions, mortgage tax payments, receipts for school and real estate taxes, Goodwill donations, etc. As we receive these documents, they are put into the file and at the end of the year, I have everything in one place.

 - Assets – with sub-files like your checking, savings, retirement, etc.